Insights on New Opportunities in Maritime’s Transformation

 What is the working culture like in the maritime industry?

 Not a lot of careers and industries can offer you that working dynamic, especially after the COVID-19 pandemic with the hybrid office culture, and most companies are adopting flexible approaches as a result.
-That has worked very well considering the global nature of the industry, operating across time zones, by providing flexibility in work.
+By providing flexibility in work, that has worked very well, considering the global nature of the industry which operates across time zones.
 All in all, maritime has a vibrant environment across the world and is an exciting place to work.

 What is the environment in the maritime industry like for women?